ONSdigital/dp-search-data-extractor/docs/contract/README.md

 ### Resource has been renamed

-When a resource has been renamed (the `uri` has changed), issue:

-- an event to the topic `search-content-deleted` with the old resource uri.
+When a resource has been renamed (the `uri` has changed), issue an event to the topic `search-content-updated` using the `uri_old` property to indicate the old uri to be deleted.
-- an event to the topic `search-content-updated` with the new resource uri and full metadata.